 You have the right :

-- To request access to the personal data we hold about you , without charge (certain exceptions apply and can be explained by contacting the subject access email below in more detail as needed)
+- To request access to the personal data we hold about you , without charge (certain exceptions apply and more information is available here)

 - To request correction of your personal data if it is incorrect or out of date.
 If the data we hold about you is out of date, incomplete or incorrect you can inform us and your data will be updated.